hipe/tmx/autonomous_component_system/doc/issues/027-normal-representation.md

   • the expanse stream is what is used to determined which parameters willl be run through [#028] our normalization routine. see "limited scope" there.

-## :#bespoke

-the "bespoke stream" is a stream of [#020]-like formal parameters.

-  • each such parameter is *not* associated with its (any) referrant component association or formal operation.

-  • the bespoke stream is used to determine (for the API modality hrm..) which parameters to use for any [#028]:#"head parse" phase of the parsing.
 _